Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 This screen shows the Teams users in the enterprise along with their trunk configuration.
 This also leads to trunk user management functionalities.

 The Manage Users table lists the Teams users and their trunk configurations.
-Information shown in the table are:
+Information shown in the table is:

 - Teams User: The user's Microsoft email address.